- With 28, India has the highest number of test cricket grounds in the world and has hosted 261 Test matches.

 - With 11 grounds for Test cricket, South Africa is the third country with the highest number of cricket grounds.

-- There are a many countries that take part in test cricket matches as the sport continues to become more popular worldwide.
+- There are many countries that take part in test cricket matches as the sport continues to become more popular worldwide.

 Test cricket is the longest form of cricket possible and is also regarded by cricket fanatics and players as the ultimate test of a team’s playing ability.
-Test matches are only played between cricket teams representing their countries at national level.
+Test matches are only played between cricket teams representing their countries at a national level.
 The first official Test match was held in Melbourne in the state of Victoria, Australia.
 The match was held in March 1877 between Australia and London.
 The Sofia Gardens located in Cardiff Wales became the 100th venue for test cricket on July 8, 2009.
 Below are some of the countries with the highest number of test cricket grounds.

 1 India (28)